 You will gain great experience refereeing on the Victorian Junior Panel and it is from here that referees may be nominated to participate in the Junior Country Basketball Cup, or be selected to represent Victoria at Junior Australian and Club Championships.

-After completing a year on the Junior Panel and continuing to referee at Basketball Victoria Country events you may recieve your level 2, referees are the invited to Big V Basketball League.
+After completing a year on the Junior Panel and continuing to referee at Basketball Victoria Country events you may receive your Grade 2, referees are the invited to Big V Basketball League.
 To reach this level is a great achievement and it is possible you may be identified by Basketball Australia to referee at National Junior Championships.

-The next step is to progress to Level 3 and 4 and, based on performance, gain selection onto the National Panel.
-At the National Panel level, you will be officiating top Australian basketball including the Australian Basketball Association (ABA), Women’s National Basketball League (WNBL) and National Basketball League (NBL) games.
+The next step is to progress to Grade 3 and 4 and, based on performance, gain selection onto the National Panel.
+At the National Panel level, you will be officiating top Australian basketball including the NBL1 South division, Women’s National Basketball League (WNBL) and National Basketball League (NBL) games.
 Referees who officiate on the National Panel are very good officials and must handle the pressures of top Australian basketball.

 Referees who have their International Basketball Federation (FIBA) license, which is the highest obtainable level, may officiate at World Championships and Olympic games.

 Just like the referees the Scoretable pathway consists of an orientation course called Level 1.
 This course is run by an educator from the Victorian Basketball Scoretable Association (VBSA) after completing the course you will be able to score the BIG V competition.
 There are 5 positions on the Scoretable: Chairperson, Scorer, Assistant Scorer, Timer, 24 operator.